systemd/systemd/docs/CONTAINER_INTERFACE.md

    inaccessible.
 Note that systemd when run as PID 1 in the container payload will create these nodes on its own if not passed in by the container manager.
-However, in that case it likely lacks the privileges to create the character and block devices nodes (there all fallbacks for this case).
+However, in that case it likely lacks the privileges to create the character and block devices nodes (there are fallbacks for this case).

 3. The `/run/host/notify` path is a good choice to place the `sd_notify()` socket in, that may be used for the container's PID 1 to report to the